mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Polymorphism.rst

     a = Account()
     a.deposit(CAD(100))
-    print(a.getBalance())
+    print(a.balance)
+    a.deposit(GBP(100))
+    print(a.balance)
     a.deposit(100)
-    print(a.getBalance())
+    print(a.balance)

 The deposit method first checks to see what is being deposited.
-If it is Canadian dollars, determine its value before adjusting the balance.
+If it is not US dollars, determine its value in US dollars before adjusting the balance.
 Otherwise, just adjust the balance.

 The deposit method is able to automatically do the right action.
-It can identify what is being deposited (US or Canadian dollars).
-The CAD class is able to make the exchange.
+It can identify what is being deposited (US dollars, CAD, or GBP).
+The CAD and GBP classes are able to make the exchange.

 .. important::
    A method may need to perform differently when given different data types.
 This capacity is called **polymorphism**.
 A method has "many forms".
 The proper form is chosen automatically based on the input.
-This is the third principle of object-oriented programming.
+This is the fourth principle of object-oriented programming.